How it works

 Generally, this is more appropriate where the separation is amicable and should be considered on a case by case basis.
 Please note: this is not appropriate in some circumstances particularly where there is any Family Violence.

-You can read more about nesting in this article recently in The Guardian here.
+You can read more about nesting in our blog here.

 Property